Maxcode123/mylang/README.md

 The syntax analyser is an SLR parser, which is a slightly tweaked LR(0) parser.
 #### 3.2.1.
 LR(0) parser
 A production rule combined with a dot denoting the position of the parser in the right hand side (rhs) of the production rule, is called an LR(0) item. e.g. `Stm -> Stm • ; Stm` is an item meaning that the parser has parsed the first `Stm` symbol and is now right after it.
-Briefly, the parser is a Deterministic Finite State Automaton (DFA) where each state is a set of items and edges are grammar symbols (both terminals and non-terminals).
+Briefly, the parser is a [Deterministic Finite Automaton](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) (DFA) where each state is a set of items and edges are grammar symbols (both terminals and non-terminals).

 LR(0) parsing is performed by consulting what is called a parse table and by keeping one stack for the states and one for the grammar symbols.
 The parse table is a table where each column corresponds to a grammar symbol, each row corresponds to a state and each cell contains an action.
 Available actions are: SHIFT, GOTO, REDUCE, ACCEPT and REJECT.
 SHIFT and GOTO actions transfer the automaton to another state (the difference between them being that SHIFT does so by popping a terminal symbol from the stack whereas GOTO pops a non-terminal symbol from the stack), REDUCE applies a production rule, i.e. it pops the rhs of a production rule from the stack and pushes the lhs, ACCEPT is the action denoting successfull parsing and REJECT is the action related to a syntax error.